What makes Velocity better than the other guys?

 Any Hot Tips for My Law School Résumé?

 Look; you're a winner.
 You've used Kung Fu on the LSAT and beat it into submission.
-You've written an outstanding, tear-jerking, action-provoking, ass-kicking Personal Statement.
+You've written an outstanding, tear-jerking, action-provoking, world-conquering Personal Statement.
 You wear sunglasses, even inside.
 Everything's going your way.

 But you're doing your Law School application résumé wrong.